n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.6.md

 In this step of the workflow you will learn how to send messages to a Discord channel using the *Discord* node.

 Now that you have a calculated summary of the booked orders you need to notify Nathan’s team in their Discord channel. n8n has a **Discord node** that allows you to send messages.
+We'll be sending the messages to the [n8n server](https://discord.gg/G98WXzsjky) on Discord.

 ::: tip 💡 Communication nodes
 You can replace the *Discord* node with another communication app. n8n also has nodes for [*Slack*](https://docs.n8n.io/nodes/n8n-nodes-base.slack/) and [*Mattermost*](https://docs.n8n.io/nodes/n8n-nodes-base.mattermost/).